 Teeth grinding, also known as “bruxism,” is a common problem that occurs when an individual clenches or grinds his or her teeth.
-In most cases, grinding and clenching occurs during sleep and is involuntary.
+In most cases, grinding and clenching occur during sleep and are involuntary.
 This condition can cause uncomfortable symptoms, and it can damage the teeth over time.
 Fortunately, a top orthodontist can help you control teeth grinding and prevent damage to your smile.

 What Causes Teeth Grinding?

 In most cases, teeth grinding is related to anxiety and stress.
 However, consuming certain substances, such as alcohol, caffeine, and some prescription medications, can also contribute to teeth grinding.
 In addition, some people may grind their teeth because of problems with their bite.